Razwand/crim_project/README.md

 This tool scraps data from web https://criminalia.es/ in order to obtain:

-- Image data classified between men and women
+- Image data of the scrapped profiles
-- Text data
+- Text data of the scrapped profiles

 ## 👤 Scrapping Images

 This module scrapps images from all the listed profiles.
-Images can be downloaded choosing between man/woman profiles andthe folder where they will be stored.Folders will be separated by gender (woman/man)
+Profile Images and Data can be downloaded choosing between man/woman profiles and the folder where they will be stored.
+Also, in order to perform a smaller search, there's an option to perform a search considering just a few random letters (corresponding to surname search).

+### Sample

+### Usage

 ## 🖋 Scrapping Text

-Scrapps data from all the listed profiles.
+Scrapps data from the profiles.
+This data can be searched with filter man/woman and in order to perform a smaller search, there's an option to perform a search considering just a few random letters (corresponding to surname search).
 This data is returned as a .csv file with the following variables:

 | Feature             | Values                                                                |